 The annual QA process for scows of all profiles includes checking the static position and heading of the scow and verifying a track of the movement to and from the dump area.

-Tracking data is collected by an independent handheld Global Positioning System (GPS) unit and compared to the DQM-collected data.
+If needed, dynamic position data may be collected by an independent, handheld Global Positioning System (GPS) unit and compared to the DQM-collected data.
 A contractor-provided tug, which monitors the time and position of the scow, may be required to transport the scow during this check.
 It also verifies that the data collection intervals change as the scow enters and leaves the disposal area.